magejosh/wizards-choice/docs/technical_documentation.md

 ## Authentication System

 The authentication system provides user management with login, registration, and admin capabilities.
-For local development, it uses an in-memory store with demo accounts.
+For development, it uses IndexedDB for persistent storage with demo accounts.

 ### Demo Accounts
 - Admin: username: `admin`, password: `admin123`